jinqy-lzu/STAD/README.md

-## Identification and Validation of the Molecular Subgroups of Ovarian Cancer and Its Related Cancers using a Self-supervised Machine Learning Method Based on Disulfidptosis-Related Genes
+## Deep Learning and Multi-Omics Reveal PANoptosis-Related Signatures and Prognostic Biomarkers in Gastric Cancer

 ## Requirements
 - Python3